HEU-MatCHMaker/DataDocumentation/examples/CHADA-workflow/README.md

 https://he-matchmaker.eu/example/CHADA-workflow#result_analysis
 ```

-Lets take a closer look at the documentation of the final result,
-which is the `:phase_fractions` dataset.
-We use the `--format` option
+To take a closer look at the documentation of the final result, the `:phase_fractions` dataset, we can specify its `@id` with the `--criteria` option and change the output format to JSON using the `--format` option:
-to specify that we want to list the result in JSON format

 ```bash
 datadoc -t FusekiTest find --criteria @id=https://he-matchmaker.eu/example/CHADA-workflow#phase_fractions --format json
 ```

+This will result in the following output:

 ```json
 [